gradle/gradle/design-docs/managed-component-model.md

 - When a property is declared on any of the parent's public view types, that property should be considered public, even if it is also declared on an internal view type
 - When a property is declared only on the parent's internal view types, that property should be considered hidden and not shown.
-- Add an option to model report to show all hidden elements and types.
+- Add an option to model report to show all hidden elements and types, named `showHidden`

 ### Test cases